-Athletes are dedicated to maximizing fitness preparation and will focus on personal performance and achievement through goal-setting.
+Once athletes have learned to compete, we focus on learning how to win.
+Practices are dedicated to maximizing fitness preparation and will focus on personal performance and achievement through goal-setting.
 Programming utilizes sport-science related information such as nutrition and sport psychology.
 Athletes commit to increased competition and long-term training in order to excel and progress.
 Most youth athletes pursue college recruitment at this stage.

 Practice: Typically five to six times per week.